Wood Burning Basics

 As you gain confidence your strokes will get longer and smoother

 Step 5: Remove graphite marks and clean up your piece

 Use a sand eraser or fine grit sandpaper (like 220 or 320) to remove stray graphite marks.
 I use a Tombow Sand Eraser.
 One is included in the Wood Burning Starter Kit.

 Remember to have fun and be kind to yourself

 Some Final Thoughts

 Have fun with color using paint, markers, colored pencil, and more

-How to finish and protect your final piece is a big question.
+How to finish and protect your final piece is a question I get asked often.

 Oil – mineral oil with beeswax works well for cutting boards

 Spray lacquer – will darken the wood a little, but really makes the colors pop